 - 1 tablespoon olive oil

 - 1 large shallot or small onion chopped fine

 - 2 garlic cloves chopped fine

 - 1 tablespoon fresh chopped herbs parsley, oregano or tarragon, optional

-- While you are waiting for the corn to cook, prep your zucchini and peppers.
-For the zucchini, trim off the ends, then cut into approximately 1/2″ ( 1 1/2 cm) slices on the diagonal.
-If using baby zucchini, cut them whole.
-If using regular sized zucchini, cut into long quarters, cut out the seedy centers if desired, then cut into pieces on the diagonal.
-For the bell peppers, cut off the tops and bottoms, cut out the seeds and membranes, slice into long thins strips, then cut into small dice.
+- While you are cooking the corn, prep your zucchini and peppers.
+For the zucchini, trim off the ends, then cut into approximately ½″ ( 1 ½ cm) slices on the diagonal.
+If using baby zucchini, cut them crosswise into pieces.
+If using regular sized zucchini, cut into long quarters, slice out the seedy centers, then cut into pieces.
+For the bell peppers, cut off the tops and bottoms, cut out the seeds and membranes, slice into long thins strips, then chop into small cubes.
 Follow the photos in the post for help.

 - Heat olive oil in a large sauté pan over medium heat.
-When oil shimmers, add the shallot and cook until soft, about 1 minute.
+When oil is hot, add the shallot and cook until soft, about 1 minute.
 Add the zucchini and cook for a few minutes, then add the garlic and bell peppers, stirring to combine.
 Continue to cook the vegetables until they are softened and browning.
 How long will depend on how crisp you like your vegetables.
+They cook pretty quickly.
 Towards the end, add the corn and heat through for a minute.
-Add any chopped fresh herbs if desired, salt adn pepper, and serve hot.
+Add any chopped fresh herbs if desired, salt and pepper, and serve hot.

 Howdy I am so grateful I found your blog page, I really found you by mistake, while I was